nss-evening-cohort-05/spa-milestone-challenge-mitchellblom/README.md

 1. Change the width of the border to a higher value,
 	- When you click on one of the car elements.
 	- Change the background color to any other color of your choosing
-1. clear the value of the text input in the navbar,
+1. Clear the value of the text input in the navbar,
 	- On click of the car element
 	- Put the cursor in the text input.
-1. When you start typing into the navbar's text input, the **description**, and only that property, of the currently selected car should be bound to what you are typing in and match it exactly.
+1. Bind exactly only the description of the selected car to the navbar's text input
+	- When type is entered into it

 ### Technical Requirements